-Hunching into my baggy, old-fashioned clothes, I trudged down the street to have a look at the people staking out my money.
-As expected, professional army didn’t blend with surroundings at all.
-I wonder if they did better on their actual job in the field, but started to have serious doubts about it.
+Hunching into my baggy, old-fashioned clothes, I took a peek at the people staking out my money.
+Just like before, the professional army didn’t blend with surroundings.
+At all.
+I hoped they did better on their actual job in the field, but had serious doubts about it.

-A couple of titans stiffly lounged at the eatery nearby and wondered what this mysterious time-off they were supposed to portray could possibly be.
-Two more sat in an alley of potential escape.
-Perhaps there were more, but this was an overkill already.
+A couple of titans sat ramrod-straight at the eatery nearby and wondered what this mysterious time off they were supposed to portray could possibly be.
+Two more men crouched in an alley of potential escape.
+Perhaps more were present, but this was an overkill already.

 Right after leaving the bustling streets, I typed out a location and sent it to my mystery correspondent.
 If they decided to overreach and cover both avenues of approach, some soldiers would have to be retracted and told to head to a bogus meeting spot.